Free US shipping over $50 · Ships in 1–2 business days · 60-day free returns

 Care Guides

 Five minutes of setup done right beats an hour of troubleshooting later.
-Here's how we'd set up each product in our own homes.
+Here's how we set up each product in our own homes.

 1. First run: rinse the tank, filter, and pump before use.
 Fill past the MIN line, plug in, and give the pump 30 seconds to prime.

-2. Placement: away from the litter box and food bowl — cats especially prefer water at a distance from both.
+2. Placement: away from the litter box and the food bowl — cats especially prefer their water at a distance from both.

 3. Weekly: top up the water and rinse the tray.
-Low water is the #1 cause of pump noise.
+Low water is the number-one cause of pump noise.

 4. Monthly: disassemble and wash everything except the pump's electronics in the dishwasher (top rack).
 Swap the filter every 2–4 weeks.

 5. Slimy film?
-That's biofilm — normal, but wash with hot soapy water and swap the filter a week early.
+That's biofilm — normal, not dangerous.
+Wash with hot soapy water and swap the filter a week early.

 Smart Feeder Cam

-1. Connect: plug in, open the app, scan the QR code under the lid.
-Needs 2.4GHz WiFi — if setup stalls, temporarily disable 5GHz-only mode on your router.
+1. Connect: plug in, open the app, and scan the QR code under the lid.
+It needs 2.4GHz WiFi — if setup stalls, temporarily disable 5GHz-only mode on your router.

 2. Calibrate portions: run one test dispense with your kibble before trusting a schedule.
 Kibble sizes vary; the app lets you tune grams per meal.

-3. Transition slowly: for the first week, be nearby when it dispenses so the sound becomes a good thing, not a scary thing.
+3. Transition slowly: for the first week, be nearby when it dispenses so the sound becomes a good thing instead of a scary one.

-4. Batteries: install the backup batteries even though it's plugged in — they take over silently during outages.
+4. Batteries: install the backup batteries even though it's plugged in — they take over silently during an outage.

-5. Clean: the bowl and hopper come off without tools; wash weekly.
-Wipe the camera lens when the app footage goes soft.
+5. Clean: the bowl and hopper come off without tools; wash them weekly.
+Wipe the camera lens whenever app footage goes soft.

 Vacuum Clippers